-States hit new national records for preschool enrollment and spending as federal funding uncertainty puts pressure on states to close pre-K gaps
+New report finds that states set national records for preschool enrollment and spending while federal funding uncertainty puts pressure on states to close pre-K gaps

-NEW BRUNSWICK, N.J. - A new national report released today finds that Kansas fell from 12th to 16th in the nation in preschool access for four-year-olds, and held steady at 5th in the nation in access for three-year-olds.
-In 2023-2024, Kansas served 45% of its four-year-olds and 21% of its three-year-olds in state-funded pre-K.
+NEW BRUNSWICK, N.J. - A new national report released today finds that Missouri ranks 39th in preschool access for four-year-olds and 29th for three-year-olds.
+In 2023-2024, Missouri served just 10% of its four-year-olds and 2% of its three-year-olds in state-funded pre-K. By contrast, Kansas served nearly half of its four-year-olds and 21% of three-year-olds in state-funded pre-K in 2023-2024.
+The Missouri Quality Preschool program was included in the report for the first time.